folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request with the queue you want to reorder.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Reorder queue**.
 3. In the **Request queue** window, drag the requests in the order you would like them to appear.
-Requests cannot be moved above a Page request in the first position, even if fulfillment has not begun.
+Requests cannot be moved above Page requests, even if fulfillment has not begun.
 4. Once you are done moving the requests, click the **X** to exit the Request queue window.
 The queue order is saved.

 ## Canceling an item level request